 Business Segments - The Company's business results are categorized into the following two segments: Investment Banking & Equities and Investment Management.
 The Investment Banking & Equities segment includes providing advice to clients on significant mergers, acquisitions, divestitures and other strategic corporate transactions, as well as services related to securities underwriting, private placement services and commissions for agency-based equity trading services and equity research.
-During 2022, the Company renamed its "Investment Banking" segment to "Investment Banking & Equities."
-The renaming of this segment did not result from changes to the overall business structure or reporting.
-The Investment Management segment includes Wealth Management and interests in private equity funds which are not managed by the Company, and the historical results include Institutional Asset Management.
-The Company completed the sales of its ECB businesses in 2020.
-In addition, in 2020, the Company completed the transition of its advisory presence in Mexico to a strategic alliance relationship with a newly-formed independent strategic advisory firm founded by certain former employees.
-See Note 5 for further information.
+The Investment Management segment includes Wealth Management and interests in private equity funds which are not managed by the Company.

-The Company's segment information for the years ended December 31, 2022, 2021 and 2020 is prepared using the following methodology:
+The Company's segment information for the years ended December 31, 2023, 2022 and 2021 is prepared using the following methodology: